-- 1. The Kathy Canham-Ross Award recognizes the products that best exemplify excellence in community engagement contributions. - 2.
+- 1. The Kathy Canham-Ross Award recognizes a public affairs professional who best exemplifies excellence in community engagement planning and execution. - 2.
 The award is named for Kathy Canham-Ross, a distinguished director of OCPA-Los Angeles, who set an outstanding example to emulate throughout her 30 years as a PAO. - 3.
-Entries must be submitted as a 20-page (maximum) single-file PDF.
+Entries must be submitted as a maximum 10-page single-file PDF.
 Entry PDF file name should include entrant's name, command and category.
-A cover page and table of contents is required but will not count toward page limit. - 4.
-The Kathy Canham-Ross Award of Distinction entry will consist of 3 sections: - a.
-Individual Achievement - b.
-Community Engagement Program - c.
-Community Engagement Special Event - 5.
-Each section will be supported by products showing the planning, execution, effectiveness and overall value to the Army: - a.
-Planning: describe the planning process, communication objectives, key findings and budget analysis, as appropriate. - b.
-Execution: provide details related to the execution of mission/program/event. - c.
-Effectiveness: describe the impact of the execution and what was measurably achieved. - d.
-Overall value to the Army: how did the larger organization or community benefit from the achievements and the programs/events they helped plan and execute? - 6.
-Entries may be supported with internal and external media accounts, relevant feedback from participants, leaders and impacted members of the community.
+A cover page and table of contents is required but will not count towards page limit. - 4.
+The Kathy Canham-Ross Award of Distinction entry will focus on an individual's contributions to a single event or campaign, supported by products showing the planning, execution, effectiveness and overall value to the Army: - a.
+Planning: show how the entrant ensured success through deliberate planning.
+This can include communication objectives, assessment plans and budget analysis, as appropriate. - b.
+Execution: provide details related to the execution of campaign/event. - c.
+Effectiveness: describe the impact of the execution and what was measurably achieved.
+This can include assessment data and how it compared to the planning stage. - d.
+Overall value to the Army: how did the larger organization or community benefit from the achievements and the programs/events they helped plan and execute?
+Did it produce data or lessons learned that could help the organization or the Army in the future? - 5.
+Entries may be supported with internal and external media accounts, relevant feedback from participants, leaders and community.
 Don't include routine administrative documents or slide shows.
-Summarize internal coordination of necessary and appropriate in the Planning and Execution sections. - 7.
+Summarize internal coordination of necessary and appropriate. - 6.
 Entry must include two letters of endorsement: - a.
 One letter of endorsement from unit or installation Public Affairs Officer. - b.
-One letter of endorsement from installation or major unit headquarters leader who is familiar with organizational command information operations and the personnel conducting them. - 8.
+One letter of endorsement from installation or major unit headquarters leader. - 7.
 Entry must include a one-page executive summary highlighting the top overall accomplishments of the entrant and how they impacted their unit/community.
-This can include details not covered in three main sections of entry. - 9.
-For more information contact SFC Adam Ross at adam.f.ross.mil@army.mil
+This can include details not covered in the other parts of entry. - 8.
+For more information contact MSG Adam Ross at adam.f.ross.mil@army.mil.

-M. Public Affairs Officer "Rising Star" Award
+Category M: Public Affairs Officer "Rising Star" Award